wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Robot Battery Basics
 ====================

-The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA (Sealed Lead Acid) AGM (Absorbent Glass Mat) battery, capable of high momentary currents well in excess of 180A when fully charged.
-The Robot Battery assembly includes the COTS battery, lead cables with contacts, and SB connector.
+The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA (Sealed Lead Acid) AGM (Absorbent Glass Mat) battery, capable of briefly supplying over 180A or arcing over 500A when fully charged.
+The Robot Battery assembly includes the COTS battery, lead cables with contacts, and Anderson SB connector.

 Battery Safety & Handling
 -------------------------

 A healthy battery is **always** "On" and the terminals are **always** energized.
-If the polarities short together - for example, a wrench or aerosol can falls and bridge the gap between two bare terminals, causing all stored energy to be released in a dangerous arc.
-This risk drives a wide range of best practices: covering terminals in storage, only uncovering and working on one terminal or polarity at a time, only using Battery Leads as complete assemblies with SB contacts fully inserted, and covering the SB connector contacts with "battery tabs" once the Robot Battery is fully charged, among others.
+If the polarities short together - for example, a wrench or aerosol can falls and bridges the gap between two bare terminals - all the stored energy will be released in a dangerous arc.
+This risk drives a wide range of best practices, such as covering terminals in storage, only uncovering and working on one terminal or polarity at a time, keeping SB contacts fully inserted in connectors, etc.

 **Do *NOT* carry a battery assembly by the cables**, and always avoid pulling by them.
 Pulling on batteries by the cables may loosen, bend, or break the lug or battery tab -- or even tear the entire tab out of the housing!
 Even if it doesn't get broken, the battery will not be able to provide the same amount of current if the :ref:`connectors are loose <docs/hardware/hardware-basics/preemptive-troubleshooting:Check Battery Connections>`.

 .. image:: images/robot-battery/broken-terminal.png
   :alt: One terminal of an FRC battery fully detached from the battery.